 Information for landowners

-Landowners enrolled in the WIA program receive monetary compensation based upon suitable habitat and wildlife, the amount of land, and the length of time the land or water is enrolled in the program.
-In addition to monetary payments some landowners may also qualify for habitat restoration projects designed to attract and benefit wildlife species.
+Landowners enrolled in the WIA program receive monetary compensation based upon suitable habitat and wildlife, the amount of land or water made available, quality of opportunities, and the length of time of an agreement.
+In addition to, or in lieu of annual monetary payments, some landowners may also qualify for habitat restoration projects designed to benefit wildlife species.

 Hunting or trapping access